Local Government Elections

 Local government ordinary elections are held on the third Saturday in October every two years.

 Councillors are elected for terms of four years in Western Australia.
-Elections are held every two years for half of the council, and candidates are elected using the first-past-the-post voting system.
+Elections are held every two years for half of the council.
 If a vacancy occurs within a term, an extraordinary election is held.

 The Electoral Commissioner is responsible for conducting all local government postal elections in Western Australia and can also conduct voting in person elections on request under the Local Government Act 1995.
 By making the Electoral Commissioner responsible for these elections, the local governments concerned ensure that elections are conducted independently and with impartiality.